 Recap: This episode opens with footage of the various types of fancy schmancy cars that rich people in Beverly Hills drive.
 One such rich person, Dylan, is cruising along in his '61 Porsche - but when he stops at a red light, the engine starts to stall on him.
 In the next scene, a mechanic from Vintage Cars Garage, who has inspected the Porsche, tells Dylan it doesn't look good.
 He cautions him against putting this "delicate piece of machinery" through daily abuse, and says it needs to be put it up on blocks and covered at night.
 He advises Dylan to buy himself a practical car for everyday use and save the Porsche for Sunday drives.

 Beach house.
 Donna is in a hurry to get to class so she isn't late for her art history class again.
 The phone rings, and it's John Sears calling to invite Kelly out for breakfast.
 Kelly looks flattered by the invitation, but tells John that she has to go to class...which begs the question: doesn't John also have class?
 John jokes to Kelly that she's breaking his heart, so she promises to call him later.
 As soon as she hangs up, Donna screeches at David to get his butt in gear so they can all leave.
 David trudges into the kitchen, still in his sleepwear of boxers and a t-shirt.
 He pours himself a bowl of dry cereal and complains that he's exhausted from DJing until 6:00am.
-Donna warns him that he's going to be late for class yet again, so he tells her he's just going to blow off the entire day.
-Kelly snippily tells him that if he's going to be home all day he should clean the bathroom, and Donna orders him not to couch-surf in front of the TV.
+Donna warns him that he's going to be late for class yet again, so he decides he's just going to blow off the entire day.
+Kelly snippily tells him if he's going to be home all day he should clean the bathroom, and Donna orders him not to couch-surf in front of the TV.
 The instant Kelly and Donna leave, David plops himself onto the couch and turns on the TV...and it doesn't look as though he's going to be doing anything resembling housecleaning.

 Papa Walsh's office.
 Brenda is looking very industrious when a client arrives at the office to meet with Papa Walsh.
 He introduces himself as Lawrence Carson and is very impressed with how "well acclimated" Brenda seems.
 Papa Walsh emerges from his office and introduces Brenda to Lawrence as his daughter, which appears to intrigue Lawrence.
 He and Papa Walsh are about to start their meeting when Dylan suddenly bursts in and says he needs to talk to Papa Walsh pronto.
 Lawrence says it's no problem and that the delay will give him an opportunity to call his office.
 Dylan gives Papa Walsh a quick synopsis of his Porsche problems and informs him he needs to buy a beater he can use as an everyday transportation vehicle.
 Papa Walsh is agreeable to that and tells Dylan to pick out something sensible, and assures him that he'll transfer enough money to his account to cover the cost.

 Student Union Games Room.
 Brandon and Steve are playing ping-pong while Kelly and Donna hang out and watch.
 Steve mentions that he has a chapter meeting at the KEG house later, and Donna says they also have one at Alpha Omega where they're expected to receive their first pledge assignments.
 Brandon sarcastically jokes about how it sounds like gobs of fun and then scores the winning ping-pong point.
 And because these two are always so annoyingly competitive with each other, Brandon rubs Steve's nose in his victory, and Steve tells him to shove it.
 After that, Steve, Kelly, and Donna head out for their meetings, and a bored Brandon wanders into the hallway and encounters Ahn-drea.
 Blech.
 He invites her to go get something to eat, but she acts all weird and evasive and tells him she has to study...then surreptitiously glances over at Dan Rubin, who's waiting for her at a table in the cafeteria area.
-Brandon then offers to study with her, but she blows him off again and says she's meeting someone from the dorm.
+Brandon offers to study with her, but she blows him off again and says she's meeting someone from the dorm.
 After Brandon ambles off, Ahn-drea joins Dan at his table.

 Alpha Omega house.
 The Alpha ladies are gathered on the front lawn of the sorority house, and Leslie Sumner, who's chairing the meeting, asks for a bunch of volunteers to bag some donated clothing for their charity.
 She then volunteers Kelly to help with transporting the stuff over to the Downey House.
 Leslie tells her that a freshman pledge from the KEG house will arrive in a van the following morning at 6:00am to pick up the bags of clothing.
 Kelly agrees, but doesn't look terribly thrilled at being recruited for the task.

 Student Union.
 Dan and Ahn-drea are still hanging out in the cafeteria area, and he's telling Ahn-drea that she should allow her mind to be less literal...or some such thing.
 He asks her what she'd think if he kissed her, and she prudishly tells him it's not the time or place for that kind of PDA.
 He proposes they go to a different place, so she boldly suggests that they go back to the dorm.
 In the next scene, the two are in bed, amorously going at it.
 Ahn-drea asks him if he has protection, and he assures her that he's got it covered.
 Pun intended.
 She stammers that she has something else to tell him, then finally blurts out that she's still a virgin.
 This unfortunate revelation causes the instantaneous deflation of Dan's penis.
-Ahn-drea tells him she was worried that her virginity would be a turn-off, but Dan assures her that it isn't...but he thinks that her first doink should be something more special than a quickie in the middle of the day.
+Ahn-drea tells him she was worried that her virginity would be a turn-off, and Dan assures her that it isn't...but thinks that her first doink should be something more memorable than a quickie in the middle of the day.
 He tells her he wants to be a gentleman about it, and suggests that they immediately cease all foreplay, take cold showers, and collect their thoughts.
 He tells a dismayed Ahn-drea her that there will be plenty of future opportunities for her to ride his baloney pony.
+Oh joy.

 The Walsh house.
-It's late when Brenda arrives home.
-I'm so distracted by the worsening state of her overly manicured eyebrows, which look like they're dangerously close to heading into Joan Crawford territory.
+It's late when Brenda arrives home...and I'm so distracted by the worsening state of her overly manicured eyebrows, which look like they're heading into Joan Crawford territory.
 Mama and Papa Walsh tell her they were getting worried when she didn't come home for dinner, but Brenda assures them that there's no need for worry, since she currently has no life outside of school and work.
 She complains that with her busy schedule, she'll be lucky to go on one date this year.
 Papa Walsh points out that she can be very prickly, I mean picky...and Brenda acknowledges this and says she's willing to lower her standards a tiny bit.
 This from a girl who dated a moody, slouching hipster for two years.
-Mama Walsh then tells her she must have made a strong first impression on Lawrence Carson, because apparently he wants to set her up on a blind date with his son.
+Mama Walsh then tells her she must have made a strong first impression on Lawrence Carson, 'cause apparently he wants to set her up on a blind date with his son.
 Brenda looks icked out by the prospect and tells her parents she's definitely not interested...then reminds Mama Walsh about her abysmal failure as a matchmaker when she hooked up her and Kelly with the two pre-pubescent dork boys in The Game is Chicken episode.
 Papa Walsh assures her that there's no danger of Lawrence's son being pre-pubescent, since he's twenty-four years old...and so Brenda reluctantly agrees to give the date a chance.
 But when she learns that the guy's name is Stuart, she looks aghast and tells her parents that Stuart can't possibly be the name of her true love.

 Dorm.
-It's 12:30am, and Ahn-drea is wide awake and still horny.
+It's 12:30am, and Ahn-drea is wide awake and horny as hell.
 When she can take it no more, she climbs out of bed, throws on some clothes, and walks the short distance to Dan's room.
 Hesitantly she knocks on the door, and Dan answers right away.
 She tells him she couldn't stop thinking about him, and he tells her he's been thinking about her too.
 He then invites her into his room...and mercifully the scene fades to black where a commercial break once occurred, and that's all I'm going to say 'bout that.

 Alpha Omega house.
 At 6:00am the next morning, Kelly is bagging a few stray clothing items when the delivery van arrives.
 She's surprised to see John Sears behind the wheel, and tells him that she was expecting a freshman pledge.
 She insinuates that he planned this "coincidence" and he doesn't bother denying it.
 He chides her for not calling him back the previous day, and she lamely says she got busy and forgot.
 He asks her if she'd rather he didn't call her, and she gives him a vague non-answer and tells him she wishes that her life weren't so complicated.
 She says she needs time to figure out how she wants everything to turn out, so John lays on the charm and tells her he'd be more than happy to give her the next fifty years to sort everything out.
 He then says he hopes Dylan appreciates what he's got in her, and Kelly is clearly impressed by his display of patience and fake maturity.